 For more information about the technologies described earlier, see:

 Plug-ins are one of two methods used to initiate posting the message containing the data context to the Azure Service Bus, the other method being a custom workflow activity.
 There are two kinds of plug-ins supported by the Dynamics 365-Azure connection feature: out-of-box (OOB), and custom.
 In either case, it is recommended that you register the plug-in to run asynchronously for best system performance.

 An Azure-aware OOB plug-in is provided with Common Data Service and can be registered using the Plug-in Registration Tool.
-This plug-in executes in full trust with the CDS for Apps platform.
+This plug-in executes in full trust with the Common Data Service platform.
 You must register a plug-in 'step' in the event execution pipeline that identifies the message and entity combination that triggers the plug-in to execute and perform the posting notification.
 When executed, the plug-in notifies the asynchronous service, through a service endpoint notification service (IServiceEndpointNotificationService), to post the current request data context to the Azure Service Bus.

 You can also write your own custom plug-in that is “Azure-aware”.
 The custom plug-in executes in partial trust mode in the sandbox.
 A custom plug-in can initiate posting of the data context to the service bus through the service endpoint notification service.
 Adding code to invoke this service makes the plug-in “Azure-aware”.